Hall and Butcher score 2 apiece as Devils power past Rangers - Philly

 Hayes scored on a giveaway in the third period.

 NOTES: The Rangers played without forwards Mats Zuccarello (lower body) and Jesper Fast (groin).
-Both were hurt in the win in Carolina on Saturday.
+The two important penalty killer were hurt in the win in Carolina on Saturday.
 Coach Alain Vigneault said Fast would probably not play again this season ...
 Zuccarello is day to day for the last two games. ...
 Hall has had 27 multipoint games in what has been a career season.
 He has 93 points, three off the Devils' single-season record set by Patrik Elias. ...
 Butcher's 44 points are the most by a Devils' rookie defenseman in a season.
 Slava Fetisov had 42 in 1989-90.

 UP NEXT